Unions call on Cabinet Office to write off pension overpayments

 Union seeks urgent meeting with the Cabinet Office after CSW reveals demands for payment

-Civil service trade unions have urged the Cabinet Office to write off overpayments made to over 1,000 retired civil servants, after it emerged that pensioners were facing demands for hundreds, and in some cases thousands, of pounds.
+Civil service trade unions have urged the Cabinet Office to write off overpayments made to hundreds of retired civil servants, after it emerged that pensioners were facing demands for hundreds, and in some cases thousands, of pounds.

 "It is not good enough for the scheme administrators to just demand repayment when these overpayments were a result of their own error,” Garry Graham, Prospect deputy general secretary, told CSW.